natenka/pyneng-book-en/docs/source/exercises/05_exercises.rst

     spanning-tree portfast
     spanning-tree bpduguard enable

-Example of script execution if trunk mode is selected:
+An example of script execution when the trunk mode is selected:

 ::